Lebanese Commando Regiment: Selecting NCO trainers

 A non-commissioned officer who is planning to become a commando trainer must be a graduate of the Teaching Institute, and must have followed a commando course, explosives course, and a storming course.
 In addition, candidates are selected according to qualifications related to leadership and the individual's ability to command.
 These trainers, follow additional special courses to further develop their experience, enhance their self-confidence, and rehabilitate their intellectual and physical capabilities.

 Annual training camp

 The regiment conducts a large scale training camp on a yearly basis, this training lasts three months, and includes similar training to the tactical stage of the new soldiers.

-During this camp, soldiers follow special commando combat training, in addition to survival training, where soldiers are left alone is a deserted area without food, water, or any mean to aid them.
+During this camp, soldiers follow special commando combat training, in addition to Survival, Evasion, Resistance and Escape (SERE) training, where soldiers are left alone is a deserted area without food, water, or any mean to aid them.
 Soldiers have to cope with nature, sustain themselves in face of harsh conditions, and perform the requested mission.
 Soldiers at this stage are also deprived from having enough sleep, as they are only allowed to sleep for two to three hours a day.

 Every stage of the training is finalized by a tactical maneuver with live ammunition.